NFHS Concussion Course Required by Massachusetts Law

 - 201.007 (page 6-TRAINING): “Game officials shall complete one of the training programs approved by the Department as specified on the Department’s website annually and shall provide independent verification of completion of the training requirement to schools or school districts upon request.”

-PVSOA and MIAA recommends you take your concussion training at one of the following web site:
+PVSOA and MIAA recommends you take your concussion training at the following web site:

 - National Federation of State High School Associations: “Concussion in Sports – What you Need to Know”

 The course takes about 30 minutes to complete.
-Finding and printing the certificate takes another 5 min.
-There are lots of pop-ups to deal with.
-If you have a pop-up blocker on your web browser, turn it off before starting.
 After completing the course, print out a copy of the certificate.
+Email the certificate to Dave DelBuono @ firstname.lastname@example.org.
 Schools are allowed to ask officials for a copy of the certificate.
 Bring a copy to your game site.

-The NFHS Course listed above is the course most MIAA schools are using to certify their coaches, and all school personnel required to train.
-Over 200,000 have now completed the course.
+The NFHS Course listed above is the course the MIAA schools are using to certify their coaches, and all school personnel required to train.
 The MIAA and PVSOA do not have the jurisdiction to interpret the DPH regulations.
 If there are any questions about the Game Officials training requirement, they should be addressed to the MA DPH.